The 25 Best Core Exercises For Runners

 Overtraining: Are You Pushing Too Hard?

-One mistake I see all the time (and I’ve made it myself!) is overtraining.
-You start thinking that more running will automatically make you faster, but pushing too hard can backfire.
+It’s easy to think that just more running will make you faster, but pushing too hard can backfire.
 I remember when I started getting serious about my mileage—I was convinced that running every day would get me to my goals faster.

 The Fix:

-It’s all about balance.
+Finding the right balance is key.
 Alternate between hard and easy days, and take at least one full rest day per week.
 Back when I was overtraining, adding in rest days was a game-changer.

 Try this: Do your interval training or tempo runs on Monday, Wednesday, and Saturday, and keep Tuesday, Thursday, and Friday as easy days.
 Sunday?
 That’s your day to relax and recover.